List of prime ministers of Niger

 This is a list of prime ministers of Niger since the formation of the post of Prime Minister of Niger in 1983 to the present day.

-A total of fifteen people have served as Prime Minister of Niger (not counting one Acting Prime Minister).
+A total of fifteen people have served as Prime Minister of Niger (not counting one acting prime minister).
 Additionally, three persons, Mamane Oumarou, Amadou Cissé and Hama Amadou have served on two non-consecutive occasions.

-The current Prime Minister of Niger is Ali Lamine Zeine, who was appointed by the National Council for the Safeguard of the Homeland led by General Abdourahamane Tchiani on 8 August 2023, following a coup that overthrew President Mohamed Bazoum and the government of Prime Minister Ouhoumoudou Mahamadou.
+The current prime minister of Niger is Ali Lamine Zeine, who was appointed by the National Council for the Safeguard of the Homeland led by General Abdourahamane Tiani on 8 August 2023, following a coup that overthrew President Mohamed Bazoum and the government of Prime Minister Ouhoumoudou Mahamadou.

 Position under presidential system (2009–2010)

-Niger switched from semi-presidential republic to presidential system between 18 August 2009 and 25 November 2010, whereby the Prime Minister was not the head of government, but mainly existed in a capacity of assisting the President.
-Niger returned to semi-presidential system on 25 November 2010, whereby the Prime Minister was reinstated as head of government.
+Niger switched from semi-presidential republic to presidential system between 18 August 2009 and 25 November 2010, whereby the prime minister was not the head of government, but mainly existed in a capacity of assisting the president.
+Niger returned to semi-presidential system on 25 November 2010, whereby the prime minister was reinstated as head of government.